adaltas/node-csv-docs/src/md/parse/options/cast.md

 * `records` (number)
   The number of records which have been fully parsed.
 It was named `count` until version 3.

-The [cast example](https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/samples/option.cast.js) uses the context to transform the first field into a date and replace the second field with the injected context:
+The [context example](https://github.com/adaltas/node-csv/blob/master/packages/csv-parse/samples/option.cast.context.js) uses the context to transform the first field into a date and replace the second field with the injected context:

-`embed:packages/csv-parse/samples/option.cast.js`
+`embed:packages/csv-parse/samples/option.cast.context.js`

 ## Using the `cast` and `columns` functions conjointly